 6. Kickout Flashing (aka Diverter Flashing)

 Kickout flashing is needed when a gutter ends against a sidewall.
 This kind of flashing helps prevent water from running down the sidewall and diverts it into the gutters instead.

 7. Drip Edge

-Drip edge flashing is flashing placed around the edges of a roof to prevent water from dripping behind the gutters and rotting out the roof in the process.
+Drip edge flashing is placed around the edges of a roof to prevent water from dripping behind the gutters and rotting out the roof in the process.

 Signs of Flashing Issues

 Unless you’re an experienced roofing professional, it may be difficult to notice when your flashing system needs to be replaced, but you can look out for these easy-to-spot signs: